gitrdm/ranked_programming/README.md

 ## Synopsis

-This project is a Python port of the code introduced in the paper "Ranked Programming" by Tjitze Rienstra.
-As mentioned in the paper, "Ranked Programming" is based on the philosophy of "Ranking Theory" as developed by Wolfgang Spohn.
-It explores a novel approach to modeling uncertainty that is not based on probability.
+This library implements **Ranked Programming** based on Wolfgang Spohn's **Ranking Theory** - a philosophical framework for modeling uncertainty that distinguishes between "normal" and "exceptional" occurrences rather than using probabilities.

 ### Core Idea

-While probabilistic programming is a powerful tool, not all uncertainty is probabilistic.
+While probabilistic programming is powerful, not all uncertainty is probabilistic.
 Some types of uncertainty are better described by distinguishing between what is "normal" and what is "exceptional".
 For instance, in fault diagnosis, we might know that a component normally works and only exceptionally fails, without knowing the specific probabilities of failure.

 **Ranking Theory** provides an alternative: instead of probabilities, it uses integer "ranks" to measure uncertainty as degrees of surprise: